 Another less-common type of chequing account is one that will earn you interest.
 Normally these come with hefty monthly fees, but if you have a good-sized monthly balance, then those fees may be worth your while in terms of what you can earn in interest.

 Youth chequing accounts are designed for young people who are under the age of majority in their respective province.
 As such, these accounts normally have no fees and depending on the account, may earn interest.

 Student chequing accounts tend to have low or no fees and frequently comes with additional perks or benefits.
 Most student chequing accounts will require proof that you are a student to open one and will only be available to you while you are studying full-time at a recognized post-secondary institution.

 Canadians who travel back and forth between Canada and the USA should absolutely consider a USD chequing account.
 It allows you to withdraw US dollars (often directly from the ATM itself) without having to worry about transaction fees.
 It also comes in handy for any USD transactions.

 Last Word: Choosing the Best Bank Account in Canada

 Without a doubt, there are plenty of great choices for chequing accounts available to Canadians.
-In our opinion, you can’t go wrong with the interest rates and no fees offered by Tangerine, but Scotia One also offers phenomenal points-earning potential and excellent service that may justify paying a monthly fee.
+In our opinion, you can’t go wrong with the interest rates and no fees offered by Tangerine, but Scotia's Preferred Package also offers phenomenal points-earning potential and excellent service that may justify paying a monthly fee.
 Regardless, it’s worth shopping around to find the best chequing account to fit your personal needs.
 Whatever type of account you decide on, there’s no doubt that a good chequing account is an essential part of your day-to-day financial life.